pallets/click/docs/options.rst

 .. click:run::

-    invoke(commit, args=['-m', 'foo', '-m', 'bar'])
+    invoke(commit, args=['-m', 'foo', '-m', 'bar', '-m', 'here'])

 Counting
 --------
-To count the occurrence of an option use ``count``.
+To count the occurrence of an option pass in ``count=True``.
 If the option is not passed in, then the count is 0.
 Counting is commonly used for verbosity.

 .. click:example::